medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

 1. Log into your Watchdog instance
 2. In the "Metric" field enter `replication_failure_reasons_count` from the step above where we defined `extra-sql-queries.yml`
-3. Click the blue "Run query" in the upper right
+3. Click the blue "Run query" in the upper right.
+Your data should show up and you can configure the dashboard as desired.
-4. In this example we'll end up with a table, but configure the dashboard however you want based on the visualization desired.
-5. Click "Add to dashboard"
+4. Click "Add to dashboard"

 ![Grafana showing data data explorer](explore.png)